tessel/ambient-attx4/README.md

 If you run into any issues you can ask for support on the [Ambient Module Forums](http://forums.tessel.io/category/ambient).

-###TODO
-Make functions to trigger when light/sound drops below a level (currently supports "light turned on" but not "light turned off")

 ###Installation
 ```sh
 npm install ambient-attx4